johnbrc/MPD-Distribution/EN/MPD-M4/MPD-M4.md

-Missional movements grow through the forming of disciples who make disciples, who make disciples—as discussed in [*The Commissioning of Messianic Community*] and [*The Structures of Messianic Community*].
+Missional movements grow through the forming of disciples who make disciples, who make disciples—as discussed in [*Commissioning of Messianic Community*] and [*Structures of Messianic Community*].
 Disciples do more than simply *believe* in missional values: they *embody* core beliefs and values by realigning their lives, in order to affect their own contexts and futures—including making disciples ... who make disciples ... who make disciples and so on.

 ### Reproduction ###